-The following is a list of Student Expenses at the California Institute of Technology for the Academic Year 1961-62, together with the dates on which the various fees are due.
+The following is a list of undergraduate student expenses at the California Institute of Technology for the Academic Year 1962-63, together with the dates on which the various fees are due.
 These charges are subject to change at the discretion of the Institute.